-Travis VanderZanden is the founder and Chief Executive Officer of Bird, and the Chief Executive Officer of Bird Holdings.
-Prior to founding Bird, Mr. VanderZanden held several leadership positions in the ride-sharing and transportation industries, serving as Chief Operating Officer of Lyft and as a Vice President at Uber.
-Mr. VanderZanden also founded the on-demand car washing company, Cherry, which was acquired by Lyft, and was Chief Revenue Officer and the first hire at Yammer, a business software company acquired by Microsoft.
+Travis VanderZanden is the President, Founder, and Chief Executive Officer of Bird Global.
+Prior to founding Bird Rides Inc., Mr. VanderZanden held several leadership positions in the ride-sharing and transportation industries, serving as Chief Operating Officer of Lyft and as a Vice President at Uber.
+He is also the founder of Cherry, an on-demand car washing company, which was acquired by Lyft and was also the Chief Revenue Officer and first hire at Yammer, a business software company acquired by Microsoft.
 Mr. VanderZanden has long been inspired to work on last-mile transportation solutions in large part because of his lifelong admiration for his mother, who drove a public bus for more than 30 years in his home state of Wisconsin.
 Mr. VanderZanden has an MBA from the University of Southern California and a B.S. in Business Administration from the University of Wisconsin, Eau Claire.

 Roelof F. Botha